sakshamgurbhele/playlist-ify/README.md

-# buildspace Solana GIF Portal Project
+# Solana Playlist-ify - A playlist on Solana Blockchain

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: